Microsoft launches MDASH AI security platform uncovering 16 Windows vulnerabilities

 Microsoft pits more than 100 AI agents against each other to find Windows vulnerabilities

-Microsoft has developed MDASH, a sophisticated system that utilizes over 100 AI agents competing against each other to identify vulnerabilities in Windows software.
-On Patch Tuesday, this system successfully uncovered 16 security flaws, including fou...
+Microsoft has developed MDASH, a system that utilizes over 100 AI agents to identify vulnerabilities in Windows software.
+On Patch Tuesday, this innovative approach successfully uncovered 16 security flaws, four of which were classified as critical. ...

 Arabic tech news covering startups, apps, AI, and gadgets.